jhedstrom/drupalextension/STEPS.md

   <summary><code>@Then (I )break</code></summary>

 <br/>
 Pauses the scenario until the user presses a key.
-Useful when debugging a scenario.
 <br/><br/>

 ```gherkin